artur-gajewski/mtg-solo-tfb/README.md

 - For your opponent, if there is no 1 land and 1 mana card present OR 2 lands and at least one 2 mana card, put those cards back, re-shuffle and draw another 7 cards and repeat as long as one of these conditions pass.
 No regular mulligan rules are enforced for the opponent's first hand re-shuffles.

-- If you don't like your hand, regular mulligan rules ARE in effect.
+- If you don't like your hand, regular mulligan rules ARE in effect for you only.

 - Each turn is played with regular Magic The Gathering rules, but for your imaginary opponent, play his deck as described below.